*Updated July 1, 2025

 Also represented here in brown are the Regional Sort Facilities, which can process 12-15,000 packages/hour and are something like inbound facilities for large retailers—entry points that are typically situated close to Ground Hubs.
 They can also help with sortation during peak season, and so also serve as spillover sortation centers.

-Unlike with Express, where drivers are employees of Fedex, Ground P&D drivers work for third-party Independent Service Providers (ISPs), which contract with Fedex to pickup/deliver packages in a specific geographic area.
+Unlike with Express, where drivers are employees of FedEx, Ground P&D drivers work for third-party Independent Service Providers (ISPs), which contract with FedEx to pickup/deliver packages in a specific geographic area.
 ISP contractors, of which there are roughly 5900 in the US, are required to cover at least 5 routes or 500 daily deliveries.
-The linehaul drivers are also independent contractors but work for what Fedex calls Transportation Service Providers (TSPs).
+The linehaul drivers are also independent contractors but work for what FedEx calls Transportation Service Providers (TSPs).
 Both ISPs and TSPs are considered CSPs (Contracted Service Providers).

 Freight

-Fedex Freight is its less-than truckload (LTL) business; it handles shipments weighing over 150 lbs.
+FedEx Freight is its less-than truckload (LTL) business; it handles shipments weighing over 150 lbs.
 It operates about 30,000 vehicles out of roughly 400 Service Centers, which are included on the map.
 It also appears to operate by a hub-and-spoke system, though I have not been able to determine the hubs thus far (and will update this primer if I can).

 Network 2.0

-In 2022, Fedex announced its intention to create Network 2.0, which will unsilo its previously independent operations.
-As Satish Jindel explains here, both Fedex and UPS’s Ground operations have become so fast that they’ve unintentionally created competitors for their Express services.
-The average time that a package spends in the Fedex Ground system is a mere 1.9 days.
-Fedex is telling its contractors that it is merely piloting network integration at present, but that they should begin to see significant overhaul to the network in 2026 and 2027.
-Fedex is planning to shrink its distribution network from roughly 1200 facilities to about 1000.
+In 2022, FedEx announced its intention to create Network 2.0, which will unsilo its previously independent operations.
+As Satish Jindel explains here, both FedEx and UPS’s Ground operations have become so fast that they’ve unintentionally created competitors for their Express services.
+The average time that a package spends in the FedEx Ground system is a mere 1.9 days.
+FedEx is telling its contractors that it is merely piloting network integration at present, but that they should begin to see significant overhaul to the network in 2026 and 2027.
+FedEx is planning to shrink its distribution network from roughly 1200 facilities to about 1000.

-In more remote locations, like Yakima, Kennewick, and Lewiston (pictured below), Fedex will often have flights going in and out of the regional airport and also have a Ground Facility and Freight Service Center.
+In more remote locations, like Yakima, Kennewick, and Lewiston (pictured below), FedEx will often have flights going in and out of the regional airport and also have a Ground Facility and Freight Service Center.
 An integrated network will likely not see this same kind of redundant clustering.